Chinese Democracy: Early sessions with producer Youth

-In February 1998, manager Doug Goldstein said the band was "three to five months away from actually recording," but a release shouldn't be expected until 1999.
+In February 1998, manager Doug Goldstein said the band was "three to five months away from actually recording," but a release should not be expected until 1999.

 That year, Guns N' Roses began recording at Rumbo Recorders, where parts of Appetite for Destruction (1987) had been tracked.
 Geffen paid Rose $1 million to finish the album, with another $1 million promised if he delivered by March 1, 1999.
 A&R executive James Barber was brought in to assist: "No expense was spared; they were the biggest band in the history of the label...
 We desperately wanted the new album for Christmas 1998 and I had a year to get it finished."
 Barber described the music as "pretty incredible... like GNR, but with Led Zeppelin, Nine Inch Nails and Pink Floyd mixed in.
 If Axl had recorded vocals, it would have been an absolutely contemporary record in 1999."

 In mid-1998, producer Youth (U2, the Verve) joined to help Rose focus.
-He later said Rose was withdrawn and not ready to record: "He kind of pulled out...
+Youth said "I went to his house and we started writing songs, strumming guitars in the kitchen.
+That was a major breakthrough because it got him singing again which he hadn't done for a long time....
+He hadn't been singing for around 18 months.
+I think the record had turned into a real labour.
+He was stuck and didn't know how to proceed, so he was avoiding it.
+He had some brilliant ideas, but they really were just sketches.
+He really wanted to leave the past behind and make a hugely ambitious album."
+Youth later said Rose was withdrawn and not ready to record: "He kind of pulled out...
 There weren't very many people I think he could trust."
 Frustrated, Youth left.
+Engineer Dave Dominguez said Youth was fired after Rose found out about a $1,000,000 bonus he would receive if he got the album out by certain deadlines.
 Rose later said he had stopped writing in the mid-1990s because of criticism from bandmates and his ex-fiancée Stephanie Seymour.